MMA-HHG/MMA/README.md

 ## NEWS
 `module pre_ionised`: it allows to compute the pre-ionisation.
 It also encapsulates most of the work in the module and minimal changes are in the main code.
 Only firs-step changed slightly and on-the-fly calculations.

+switch dispersion is applied only in the pre-processor to crrate the table

 It introduced structures in the code -O2 compilation claims to ensure alignments in memory.

 ## Development